rise-ui/rise/README.md

 </p>

 ## Rise
-*Current in Trash-stage*
+*Currently in the Trash-stage*

 ### Description
 The main goal of the project is to create a simple component-based GUI Toolkit for developing beautiful and user-friendly interfaces.

-Cross-Platform GUI toolkit for Rust language based on:
+A Cross-Platform GUI toolkit for Rust language based on:
-- Webrender - as render system
+- Webrender — as render system
-- Yoga - for layout management
+- Yoga — for layout management
-- RSX - for templates and styles
+- RSX — for templates and styles

 ### Screenshot of current status
 <p align="center">